openstax/css-manipulate/data/README.md

 Hey!
-I manually grafted together a Raw HTML file for entrepreneurship and tried writing the recipe using [https://github.com/philschatz/css-plus](https://github.com/philschatz/css-plus) and tried adding in the styling that is in [https://github.com/Connexions/oer.exports/pull/3019](https://github.com/Connexions/oer.exports/pull/3019) .
+I manually grafted together a Raw HTML file for entrepreneurship and tried writing a recipe using [css-plus](https://github.com/philschatz/css-plus).
+Additionally, I tried adding in the styling that is in [oer.exports#3019](https://github.com/Connexions/oer.exports/pull/3019) .

+# Results

+See the "baked" file here (with devtools sourcemaps): [./entrepreneurship-baked.xhtml](http://philschatz.com/css-plus/data/entrepreneurship-baked.xhtml)

+See the "recipe" here (in LESS): [https://github.com/philschatz/css-plus/blob/gh-pages/data/style.less](https://github.com/philschatz/css-plus/blob/gh-pages/data/style.less)

+All-in it took about 3 full days of work to build it from scratch (during evenings) + another day of adding/debugging features in `css-plus` to add the features needed (mostly debugging tools and useful warnings/error messages).

+# Didn't finish

 I didn't complete everything but I got to a point where I thought it would be worth showing.